Skip to content

 • Field names are preserved exactly as defined in your Rust protocol types.

-What brec does not do for you:
+What brec does not do for a manual P/Invoke layer:

 • It does not perform your business-level validation.